osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 ![integration test framework](images/uml-dp-integration-test-framework.png "integration test framework")

 The core of the framework is the class "GrpcIntegrationTestBase".
 The base class is extended by test classes such as "StaggeredTimestampTest", "MetadataQueryTest", "TableQueryTest", and "AnnotationTest".
+There are several integration tests focused on different aspects of the Ingestion Service that are not shown in the diagram, but they follow the same pattern (inheriting from "GrpcIntegrationTestBase" and using utility methods in the base class and "IngestionTestBase").
+These are discussed in the table summary of the integration tests below.
 A special case is "BenchmarkIntegrationTest", which is detailed in the next subsection.

 The framework is built using the ["in-process" gRPC framework](https://github.com/grpc/grpc-java/blob/master/examples/src/test/java/io/grpc/examples/helloworld/HelloWorldServerTest.java), which allows multiple gRPC clients and servers to run in a single Java process.
 It is a convenient way to build integration test coverage without dealing with synchronizing multiple processes.